matthewchick/lumenAPI/readme.md

 Documentation for the framework can be found on the [Lumen website](http://lumen.laravel.com/docs).

+## Laravel homestead Installation
+Installation Guide can be found on the [Lumen Homestead](https://laravel.com/docs/5.4/homestead).

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.